narsimlukemsaram/COMP0182-Multi-Agent-Systems/Week_04/lab_sheet_4.md

 rosrun camera_calibration cameracalibrator.py --size 9x6 --square 0.02517 image:=/usb_cam/image_raw camera:=/usb_cam --no-service-check
 ```

-9. After getting enough images click on the calibrate and then save.
+10. After getting enough images, click on the calibrate and then save.
 If you click on the commit button it will copy calibration data into:

 /home/[username]/.ros/camera_info/head_camera.yaml

-10. Fix the calibration URL.
+11. Fix the calibration URL.
 Put the YAML file in the

 /home/[username]/.ros/camera_info/head_camera.yaml